Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: Concluding Remarks

 In this paper, we proposed an innovative M-ML framework for predicting mmWave beam, aiming to significantly improve the model's adaptability in new environments.
 Our method extends the traditional MAML framework by introducing a core component, i.e., the memristor, which enhances the model's ability of dynamically learning and memorizing the features of new environments.
+Subsequently, we presented an innovative GN-RML aided beam prediction strategy.
+This strategy successfully simulates the uncertainty in the training data by introducing Gaussian noise in the training phase, thus driving the model to learn a more robust feature representation.
+This strategy not only enhances the model's resistance to input perturbations, but also improves its stability and accuracy in complex environments.
 Simulation results demonstrated that, our approach achieves significant performance gains in trained scenarios.
-By dynamically storing the data collected in the new environment into memory and fully utilizing them during subsequent training and testing, our model is able to swiftly adapt to changes in the new environment and achieve more accurate predictions.
+By dynamically storing the data collected in the new environment into memory and fully utilizing them during subsequent training and testing, our model can swiftly adapt to changes in the new environment and achieve more accurate predictions.
+In future work, we will further study the sensitivity of the memory set size $M$ to channel non-stationarity and identify the preferred memory set size $M$ for different task sizes across distinct scenes.